Key Takeaways

 Understanding Oil Furnaces

-• A fuel pump that delivers heating oil from the storage tank to the burner motor.
+• Fuel Pump – Moves heating oil from the tank to the burner.

-• And finally, the burner motor itself which is responsible for drawing both air and fuel into the combustion chamber.
+• Burner Assembly – Draws air and fuel into the combustion chamber.

 How Oil Furnaces Generate Heat

-Choosing the Right Oil Furnace for Your Cumberland, RI Home
+Choosing the Right Oil Furnace for Your Home

 Efficiency Ratings (AFUE)